-Vimeo Pro, Business, Premium, and Enterprise members will also be able to customize their showcases to reflect the identity of their brand, project, or presentation.
+Vimeo Pro members and higher will also be able to customize their showcases to reflect the identity of their brand, project, or presentation.

 Once you’ve created your showcase, navigate to the Web tab on the left side to make further changes.

 You’ll be able to choose from two layout templates (three if you are Enterprise), select from a light or dark theme, add or remove Vimeo branding, upload a custom logo, choose an accent color, and allow or disable downloads, among other options.
 If you select Featured or Live, you can also toggle "Continuous play" which will dictate whether the following video automatically starts playing.

 To the right of the settings menu, you'll see a preview of your showcase.
 You can also click the Preview button to open a new window displaying your showcase as it appears to your viewers.